Privacy policy of the probefahrtenbutler.com website

 How long is data stored?

-As a rule, the above data is stored for two weeks and then automatically deleted.
-We do not pass on this data, but we cannot rule out the possibility that this data may be viewed by the authorities in the event of unlawful conduct.
+As a rule, the above-mentioned data is stored for two weeks and then automatically deleted.
+We do not pass this data on, but we cannot rule out the possibility of this data being viewed by authorities in the event of unlawful behavior.
+In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not pass on your data without your consent!

 Legal basis